openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 public func compareAndSwap(old: UInt32, new: UInt32): Bool
 ```

-Function: CAS operation using the default memory ordering.
+Function: CAS (Compare-And-Swap) operation using the default memory ordering.

-Compares the current value of the atomic type with the value specified by the parameter `old`.
-If they are equal, writes the value specified by the parameter `new` and returns `true`; otherwise, does not write the value and returns `false`.
+Compares the current value of the atomic type with the value specified by parameter `old`.
+If equal, writes the value specified by parameter `new` and returns `true`; otherwise, does not write and returns `false`.

 Parameters:

 - old: [UInt32](../../core/core_package_api/core_package_intrinsics.md#uint32) - The value to compare with the current atomic type.
-- new: [UInt32](../../core/core_package_api/core_package_intrinsics.md#uint32) - The value to write to the atomic type if the comparison is equal.
+- new: [UInt32](../../core/core_package_api/core_package_intrinsics.md#uint32) - The value to write to the atomic type if the comparison succeeds.

-Return value:
+Return Value:

-- [Bool](../../core/core_package_api/core_package_intrinsics.md#bool) - Returns `true` if the compare-and-swap succeeds, otherwise returns `false`.
+- [Bool](../../core/core_package_api/core_package_intrinsics.md#bool) - Returns `true` if the swap succeeds, otherwise `false`.

 ### func compareAndSwap(UInt32, UInt32, MemoryOrder, MemoryOrder) <sup>(deprecated)</sup>